thanm/cabi-testgen/README.md

 ```

-Let's say that I'm testing an experimental Go compiler and I want to make sure that it plays nicely with a known good compiler.
+Let's say that I'm testing a compile change that I think may break parameter passing or returns in some way (for corner cases, etc).
 I could do this using the following:

 ```